 Optionally Piloted Personal Air Vehicle (OPPAV)

-Daejeon, Republic of Korea www.kari.re.kr
+Daejeon, South Korea www.kari.re.kr

 The eVTOL technology demonstrator program was launched in 2019 and funded by the Ministry of Land, Infrastructure and Transport (MOLIT) and the Ministry of Trade, Industry and Energy (MOTIE).
 KARI leads the research and development program to develop a one-seat class electric VTOL (eVTOL) demonstrator.
 The Optionally Piloted Personal (or Passenger) Air Vehicle (OPPAV) is based on KARI's previous VTOL UAV development experiences.
 Wind tunnel testing of a scaled powered model was successfully completed in July 2020, in the KARI Low Speed Wind Tunnel (LSWT).